yezero/sandstorm/docs/using/top-bar.md

 * Share access: Click this to add collaborators on the grain.

-* Move to trash: Click this, and after you confirm, Sandstorm will move this grain to your trash.
+* Move to trash: Click this, and after you confirm, Thurly will move this grain to your trash.
 You will have 30 days to undo this action, after which the grain will be deleted.

 * Show Debug Log: Click this to see stdout and stderr from the app.